-Poet Jennifer Perrine: Speaking of hope, science, and imagination, the first book I read this year—or 1000 years ago in pandemic-time—was Ted Chiang’s Exhalation.
+Poet Jennifer Perrine: Speaking of hope, science, and imagination, the first book I read this year—or one thousand years ago in pandemic-time—was Ted Chiang’s Exhalation.
 Those stories moved me deeply, made me question my ethical stances, and left me in an introspective mood that I’ve carried into 2020.
 More recently, I’ve read and recommended to others Celia Laskey’s Under the Rainbow, Margaret Atwood’s The Testaments, and Traci Brimhall’s Come the Slumberless to the Land of Nod.

-On those long Trolley Trail walks, I’ve been listening to audiobooks, and my two favorite this year have been She Said: Breaking the Sexual Harassment Story That Helped Ignite a Movement (Jodi Kantor & Megan Twohey) and Fight of the Century: Writers Reflect on 100 Years of Landmark ACLU Cases (edited by Michael Chabon and Ayelet Waldman).
+On those long Trolley Trail walks, I’ve been listening to audiobooks, and my two favorite this year have been She Said: Breaking the Sexual Harassment Story That Helped Ignite a Movement (Jodi Kantor and Megan Twohey) and Fight of the Century: Writers Reflect on 100 Years of Landmark ACLU Cases (edited by Michael Chabon and Ayelet Waldman).
 The former enlightened me not just about the particular stories that Kantor and Twohey investigated but also about the careful consideration, strategy, and even suspense involved in journalism.
 The latter deepened my understanding of both the history and the present of the Unites States’ injustices.
 I recommend the book in any form, but the audiobook is particularly worth it for Billy Porter’s reading of Marlon James’ essay on Lawrence v.
 Texas.

 Seen any good art lately?

-Artist Michele L’Heureux: My favorite art project of late is Shelter in Place gallery, a dollhouse-sized gallery designed by artist Eben Haines where artists can show “large scale” works that are 1:12 scale (1 inch = 1 foot).
+Artist Michele L’Heureux: My favorite art project of late is Shelter in Place Gallery, a dollhouse-sized gallery designed by artist Eben Haines where artists can show “large scale” works that are 1:12 scale (1 inch = 1 foot).
 Brilliant!
 Check it out on Instagram @shelterinplacegallery

 Poet Jennifer Perrine: It’s been a minute since I’ve been able to see much art in person, but Hank Willis Thomas’ exhibit at the Portland Art Museum earlier this year shattered and rebuilt my heart.
 His work is outstanding on its own—consciousness-raising and hope-filled—and I wouldn’t have thought it could be made any more memorable until I checked out the curation notes written by students from the King School Museum of Contemporary Art, which is housed in an elementary school in Portland.
-One piece in particular—“We the People,” a quilt made from decommissioned prison uniforms—was paired with an interpretation by a 5th grade student that made me both weep and clap for that young person’s brilliance.
+One piece in particular—“We the People,” a quilt made from decommissioned prison uniforms—was paired with an interpretation by a fifth grade student that made me both weep and clap for that young person’s brilliance.

-Also, whoever painted stones with little images and left them strewn about the neighborhood, perched on mailboxes and nestled against power poles—I adore you.
+Also, whoever painted stones with little images and left them strewn about the neighborhood, perched on mailboxes, and nestled against power poles—I adore you.

 Anything else?
 (Here, we invite the collaborators to invent a question, add a comment, or otherwise speak to what the questions so far have not tapped about their Broadsided experience).

 Artist Michele L’Heureux: I want to thank Jennifer for writing a love poem for our times that feels both weighty and hopeful and that inspires any number of interpretations.
-I am a believer that love is the only path forward, and I try to approach the world with tenderness and compassion.
+I am a believer that love is the only path forward and I try to approach the world with tenderness and compassion.
 Jennifer’s poem is a sweet reminder that love can heal and protect, especially in the face of looming evil.
 I am so grateful that artists of all kinds—musicians, poets, sculptors, painters, dancers, and more—have been disseminating their work in all kinds of creative ways, spreading love and hope to a wide audience, connecting us in meaningful ways.
 Of course, this is what Broadsided has been doing so well for so long!

 Poet Jennifer Perrine: I want to offer gratitude again for the “Sense of Home” prompts, which opened a door I did not know was locked.

-I also want to share how moved I was (and am) by the artwork Michele l’Heureux paired with this poem.
+I also want to share how moved I was (and am) by the artwork Michele L’Heureux paired with this poem.
 I spent ages looking at those collaged bodies, whose fractures reveal both their fragility and their mending.
-And then I spent another good long while reveling in the texture and folds of that silky blanket, and how perfectly it evoked care and comfort and tenderness.
+And then I spent another good long while reveling in the texture and folds of that silky blanket and how perfectly it evoked care and comfort and tenderness.

 I have also been thinking a lot about the artwork I’ve stumbled upon in my neighborhood—those chalked streets, those painted stones!—and how they have sustained me these last few months.
 I want to encourage folks to post these “Sense of Home” broadsides in their neighborhoods, in case they might bring someone that moment of joy and connection we all need so much right now.

-To add a little further encouragement, if you’re one of the first 250 people to post a vectorized “Sense of Home” broadside and tag me on Instagram (@mxreading), I’ll donate $5 to Portland Homeless Family Solutions in your honor.
-PHFS has expanded their homeless prevention and rapid re-housing programs during Covid-19 so that people don’t face eviction due to falling behind on rent during the pandemic.
+To add a little further encouragement, if you’re one of the first 250 people to post a Vectorized “Sense of Home” broadside and tag me on Instagram (@mxreading), I’ll donate $5 to Portland Homeless Family Solutions in your honor.
+PHFS has expanded their homeless prevention and rapid re-housing programs during COVID-19 so that people don’t face eviction due to falling behind on rent during the pandemic.
 The good work they—and so many other community nonprofits—are doing now will help prevent trauma, stress, and homelessness until rent and eviction policies catch up with the reality of this crisis.